HongyuJerryWang/LGP-Tutorials/Tutorial 1 - Configuration and Dataset/README.md

 ## Run LGP on our own configuration and dataset

-We can run the program using this format.
+We can run the program using this format:

 ```
 kotlin -cp $CLASSPATH:.
 Main CONFIGURATION_FILENAME DATASET_FILENAME
 ```

-So we run the program on the files we just downloaded.
+So we run the program on the files we just downloaded:

 ```
 kotlin -cp $CLASSPATH:.
 Main configuration1.json dataset1.csv
 ```

 After running our own configuration and dataset a few times, we may get a perfect result, indicated by "bestFitness = 0.0":
-Please note that due to the stochastic nature of LGP, the result is likely to differ each time.
+Please note that due to the stochastic nature of LGP, the result is likely to differ each time:

 ```
 Results: